-The Eiffel Tower in Paris was built by Gustave Eiffel, a French engineer specialized in revolutionary steel constructions, at the occasion of the 1889 world exhibition.
+The Eiffel Tower in Paris was built by the engineer Gustave Eiffel specialized in revolutionary steel constructions, at the occasion of the 1889 world exhibition.
 The tower originally had no practical use.
 The intent was just to demonstrate the capabilities of modern engineering.
 A daring engineer's dream, the Eiffel Tower weighs 7000 tons, but the pressure it applies on the ground is only equivalent to that of a chair with a man seated on it!
 Each one of the about 12,000 iron pieces were designed separately to give them exactly the shape needed.
 All pieces were prefabricated and fit together using approx. 7 million nails.

 The Eiffel Tower caused a fierce polemic, meeting nearly unanimous hostility from the Parisian artistic world.
 Once the Tower was finished the criticism burnt itself out in the presence of the completed masterpiece, and in the light of the enormous popular success with which it was greeted.
 It received two million visitors during the World's Fair of 1889.